What Did the Early Church Teach About Idols and Icons?

 The disciples, then, of this (Magus), celebrate magical rites, and resort to incantations.
 And (they profess to) transmit both love-spells and charms, and the demons said to be senders of dreams, for the purpose of distracting whomsoever they please.
 But they also employ those denominated Paredroi.
 "And they have an image of Simon (fashioned) into the figure of Jupiter, and (an image) of Helen in the form of Minerva; and they pay adoration to these."
 But they call the one Lord and the other Lady.
 And if any one amongst them, on seeing the images of either Simon or Helen, would call them by name, he is cast off, as being ignorant of the mysteries.
 (Hippolytus.
 Refutation of All Heresies (Book VI, Chapters XIV, XV).
 Translated by J. H. Machmahon.
 Excerpted from Ante-Nicene Fathers, Volume 5.
 Edited by Alexander Roberts & James Donaldson.
 American Edition, 1886.
 Online Edition Copyright © 2005 by K. Knight).

 While idols were never acceptable to the New Testament writers or apparently most of those that professed Christ in the second/third century, eventually many decided that they wanted idols and icons.
-They also began to venerate dead Christians, their relics, and their tombs.
+They also began to venerate dead Christians, their relics, and their tombs, but even then it was quite limited.

 Notice that even Roman Catholic scholars know that the early church was against idols and images and that the reason given to accept them appears to contradict the Bible (bolding mine):